anthonychavis/bankist/README.md

 <!-- The goal of the project was primarily to practice javascript functionality. -->

 I did not want to play much with the appearance of this project.
 Instead, I paid more attention to how a more experienced engineer structured the HTML & CSS files & web page.
-I also want to play more with APIs, including creating projects myself.
+I also want to push through projects to play more with APIs, including creating projects myself.

 ## Technologies